 - Expanding civic participation and positive youth engagement in local communities

 - Supporting youth-led income generation projects as well as access to community managed savings and internal credit mechanisms through mentorship and coaching opportunities

 - Establishing a cohesive network of literacy volunteers that motivates learning beyond classroom instruction

-- Increase the self-efficacy of 10,000 vulnerable youth
+- Increased the self-efficacy of 10,000 vulnerable youth

-- Improve equitable access to basic education for 12,000 children and youth
+- Improved equitable access to basic education for 12,000 children and youth

-- Support 8,000 youth through employability and entrepreneurship training
+- Supported 8,000 youth through employability and entrepreneurship training

-- Reinforce the technical capacity of approximately 940 teachers, facilitators, school directors, inspectors, and youth literacy volunteers
+- Reinforced the technical capacity of approximately 940 teachers, facilitators, school directors, inspectors, and youth literacy volunteers

 A midline study of the project revealed: